jaredly/j3/Roadmap.md

+Thoughts...
+Do I want to:
+support highlighting the opening or closing bracket, so you can switch it to something else? seems a little nice.

 Ok folks, I think we'll want to do centralized selection state management now.

 - [x] start up centralized selection management